HW/SW Co-Design QPSK Transmit and Receive Using Analog Devices AD9361/AD9364

 zynqfunction with the following syntax to make sure that MATLAB is set up with the correct physical IP address of the radio hardware.

 By default, the physical IP address of the radio hardware is 192.168.3.2.
 If you alter the radio hardware IP address during the hardware setup process, you must supply that address instead.

-Alternatively, if you want to load the bitstream outside Workflow Advisor, call the downloadImage function.
+Alternatively, if you want to load the bitstream outside Workflow Advisor, create an SDR radio object and call the

 Constructing the QPSK software interface model